malenkiki/alpha-background/README.md

 To use it, many options are available for you:
  - use the class to include it into your source code.
 I provide for you `composer.json` file to make this easy
- - use a server script, I have wroten a little one for you
+ - use a server script, I have written a little one for you
  - use a CLI script, to generate images by other way.

 If you have some scruples to use an image for IE, I provide some features into my class to generate good line of CSS hacked for this browser of stone's age, so, IE6 is in this family too.